Your blog

 Post message

-For Mastodon and Bluesky, Writizzy generates an announcement message from your article's content.
+For Mastodon, Bluesky, and LinkedIn, Writizzy generates an announcement message from your article's content.

 Plain template always uses the same format: title, description, and link.
 No generation involved.